 Every person (as per the criteria prescribed in the Income-tax Act) is required to make an application for the allotment of tax registration number, termed as PAN.
-The application is to be made in Form 49A/Form 49AA (depending upon the residential and/or registration status of an assessee).

 This number is to be quoted on all tax returns, correspondence with the tax authorities and documents relating to the prescribed categories of transactions.
 Failure to quote PAN by the income recipient may result in a higher rate of tax withholding.